WRFan/ubuntu/README.md

 but there's a delay between hitting Escape and the actual line removal!

 While working with bash, I always type "cls" when switching from Windows to linux or darwin, then I switch back to Windows and type "clear" into cmd and powershell!
 That's it!
-Linux talks Micro-speak now!:
+Linux talks Micro-speak now (again, ".bashrc")!

 	alias clear='clear && echo -en "\e[3J"'